 Systemically trained therapists (who were mainly the new kids on the block) pointed out that until you got underneath all that pain and rage, you’d never uncover how the couple dynamics really operated, or how to nudge them into more intimate healing conversations.

 A big part of the challenge is that rumination and obsession are just hard to deal with.
 It’s hard because a Hurt Partner, early on, tends to want to run the session.
 There are so many undelivered plates!
 The fragility and rage of the Hurt Partner threaten to wrest control away from the therapist.

 Another thing.
 Rumination and obsession are messy.
 Rumination is not an emotional process, it is a repetitive habit of mind.

-Many Hurt Partners say “they are trying to understand.”
-And many couples therapists uninformed by neuroscience miss the true significance of that statement.
+Many Hurt Partners say, “they are trying to understand.”
+And many couples therapists uninformed by neuroscience miss the real significance of that statement.